 From execution on 8 June 2015, the ILUAs bind the Government of Western Australia to use an agreed heritage template, the Noongar Standard Heritage Agreement (NSHA), when conducting Aboriginal heritage surveys in the ILUA areas (unless there is an existing heritage agreement).
 The NSHA provides parties with a framework for addressing aboriginal heritage management obligations, and the conduct of Aboriginal heritage surveys, where necessary.
 Where an Activity Notice is required under clause 8.2 of the NSHA please use the activity notice template.

 Grant of mining tenure situated over the South West Native Title Settlement area

-From 8 June 2015, the Department of Mines and Petroleum (DMP) is bound to apply the heritage condition prescribed at Clause 18 of Schedule 10 of each ILUA, upon grant of mining tenure.
+From 8 June 2015, the department is bound to apply the heritage condition prescribed at Clause 18 of Schedule 10 of each ILUA, upon grant of mining tenure.
 The condition requires that tenure holders must enter into a heritage agreement or a NSHA with the relevant ILUA group before any rights can be exercised.
 The registered title holder must provide a Proponent Statutory Declaration (as per Annexure U to the ILUAs) as evidence of compliance of that condition.